jiriklepl/NSWI131/SOLUTION.md

 ## Results

+Here, we will go through conclusions from the data collected from the benchmarks.
+The number of CPU cores in the plots will be referred to as `N`.

+All the results are plotted out in the [Rplots.pdf](Rplots.pdf) document.
+Their respective names match the names in this document with added number specifying which CPU assignment strategy was used and `duration` or `heap-usage` specifying whether the plot shows results for performance or memory usage, respectively.
+The names of the results collected in the small dataset end with `small`.

+I used violin plots because the data are very volatile and the two main collecting runs gave slightly different results (one dataset consistently showed that the benchmarks performed better).
+Violin plots make it easy to see whether it affects the final results and to easily filter this out.

+In addition to the violin plots there is a line plot showing the mean values for each *benchmark x core count x strategy* trio.
+This conveniently shows the trends of changes in performance and memory usage.

 ### concurrency

 - `akka-uct`: (including the small dataset) this benchmark performs consistently better on multiple CPU cores compared to single-threaded runtime.
 However, not considering this special case, the performance decreases with higher number of cores, especially when they do not share the same NUMA node.
 Considering the [documentation](https://akka.io/docs/), this seems to be due to frequent data transfers between actors.